MaxFrayd/assesmentApp/README.md

-# Avelios Medical Frontend Coding Challenge
+# Medical Frontend Coding Challenge

 ## Technical Requirements

 - Make sure that you have the node version `18.16.0 (lts)` installed ([nvm](https://github.com/nvm-sh/nvm))
 - Make sure that you have [yarn](https://classic.yarnpkg.com/lang/en/docs/install/#debian-stable)
 - Make sure that no applications are running on the ports `3000` and `4000`

 ## Setup